 Example of a scam email

-2. If you are not sure whether the email is genuine, or comes from a company you do not recognise, do not reply or click on any link as this will indicate to the sender that your email is live and make you a target for more emails.
+2. If you’re not sure whether the email is genuine, or comes from a company you do not recognise, do not reply or click on any link as this will indicate to the sender that your email is live and make you a target for more emails.

 Worried you've been targeted by a scammer?
 Read our guide to what to do if you become a victim of identity theft.

-Use Experian's free 30-day trial to check your credit report for unusual activity and unauthorised credit that has been taken out in your name*.
+Use Experian to check your credit report for unusual activity and any unauthorised credit that has been taken out in your name.